conal/quotes/quotes.md

 "A human being is a part of a whole, called by us 'universe', a part limited in time and space.
 He experiences himself, his thoughts and feelings, as something separate from the rest - a kind of optical delusion of consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and to affection for a few persons nearest to us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty." - Albert Einstein

-"Enlightenment must come little by little-otherwise it would overwhelm." - Idries Shah
+"Enlightenment must come little by little--otherwise it would overwhelm." - Idries Shah

 "Good judgment comes from experience, and experience comes from bad judgment." - Barry LePatner